stephenhu/stratd/docs/design.md

 * tracking of progress
 * fortifications can be created
 * intelligence gathering
+* care of injured

 ## maps

 * squares or polygons
-* terrain such as mountain, plains, hills
+* terrain such as mountains, plains, hills, water
 * fog of war, but special intelligence can provide some predictionse
 * random generation
 * varying sizes